redfly-ai-org/redfly.ai/README.md

 These applications do not require complex configuration or modifications to work.
 They will be simple console applications written in C# and using the latest version of .NET Core.

-**Caveats**

-Relational Databases perform well for a small number of rows without a lot of use.
-The longer and harder you run the test (feel free to pound it), and the more data is in the DB table, the better redfly.ai will perform relative to SQL.

-A better performance test can be found here: https://transparent.azurewebsites.net/fusioncore-demo.

-We are very good at handling all the basic calls to a database, which adds up under load and prevents your customers from running more complex queries.
-Today, when the DB is slow, the entire app is slow, from login to reports.
-That's what we are good at solving.

-**Compatibility**

-We currently support SQL Server, Redis, Azure Search, and Azure Cloud.
-We intend to support other relational databases (like Postgres) in the future.
-Eventually, we plan to support all disk-based databases and other public clouds like AWS and GCP.

-_We have a list of customers who are waiting for Postgres support.
-If interested, please let us know at developer at redfly dot ai_.

 **Pre-requisites**

 Authentication is necessary to connect to our cloud services hosted on Azure.
 You can register with us here:<br/>